-An Honors essay on a literary topic should exhibit both the candidate's knowledge of the subject, and scholarly and critical judgment.
+An Honors essay on a literary topic should exhibit both the candidate's knowledge of the subject, and her or his scholarly and critical judgment.
 While it must be based on firm knowledge, including relevant scholarship and criticism, it is not merely a paper that collects and presents the conclusions of others.
 The essay should show that the candidate has grasped and explored the subject independently and has independent conclusions about it.
 Essays should run to a length of 40 to 70 double-spaced pages, or 12,000 to 20,000 words.

 Quality rather than quantity is the important criterion.
 Organization should be clear, but in an essay of this length, formal chapter divisions, table of contents, introductions, and prefaces would be inappropriate.

 The creative writing thesis will be an original, arresting text or set of texts that demonstrate good knowledge of the chosen field and genres.
 Ideally, it will also make use of sophisticated or complex concepts and/or methodologies, fully create an imagined world, using fresh and vivid language, and constitute an innovative addition to writing in its field.
 A fiction thesis should be at least 40 pages, and a poetry thesis should be at least 20 pages.
-The most ambitious creative writing theses may run over 70 pages for fiction and over 30 pages for poetry.
+The most lengthy creative writing theses may run 70 – 80 pages for fiction and over 30 pages for poetry.

 The award of Honors recognizes that the student's written work, supplemented by the student's ability to discuss his or her project and research at the oral examination, has been an appropriate use of 6 credit hours (the equivalent of two upper division English classes).
 A literature thesis that is awarded Honors must demonstrate independence of thought and an awareness of relevant scholarship, and must contain a clear, well-structured argument.
 The creative writing thesis that is awarded Honors must demonstrate satisfactory ability in the chosen genre (novel, short story, poetry, etc.).